Mariah Carey And Bryan Tanaka Split, Diva Sick Of ‘Footing The Bills’ For Backup Dancer Boyfriend

 A post shared by Bryan Tanaka (@bryantanaka) on

 According to sources, the 33-year-old backup dancer is “insanely jealous” over Mariah’s ex-husband, Nick.
-Apparently, Carey and Cannon’s cordial relationship doesn’t sit well with Tanaka, prompting him to lash back every time the ex-couple would spend time together with their 5-year-old twins, Moroccan and Monroe.
-Reports also reveal that Bryan would usually end up flirting with other women even in front of the songstress, just to strike back.
+Apparently, Carey and Cannon’s cordial relationship doesn’t sit well with Tanaka, prompting him to lash out every time the former couple would spend time together with their 5-year-old twins, Moroccan and Monroe.
+Reports also reveal that Bryan would usually end up flirting with other women even in front of the songstress just to strike back.

 The same source also added that Bryan felt “disrespected” when Mariah, Nick, and the twins attended the Nickelodeon Kids’ Choice Awards.
 There were even claims that he demanded the diva to come home and ditch the event.

 Meanwhile, the “We Belong Together” singer reportedly got sick and tired of shelling out money for her choreographer boyfriend.
-Apparently, Bryan has a penchant for expensive stuff including designer chains, watches, and shoes.
+Apparently, Bryan has a penchant for expensive stuff, including designer chains, watches, and shoes.
 Reports say that Mariah usually footed the bill for Bryan’s Gucci, Balmain, and other expensive cravings.
 There were even claims that Tanaka expected his now ex-girlfriend to buy whatever his heart desired regardless of its price.

 The 47-year-old A-lister was also reportedly doubting Tanaka’s timing in getting into the picture, claiming that he was only after the fame.
 It can be recalled that Mariah and Bryan turned flirtatious after the multi-awarded singer ended her engagement to Aussie billionaire James Packer.

-Rumors of the two dating started when they were spotted lovey-dovey during a romantic Hawaiin getaway.
+Rumors about the couple’s relationship started when they were spotted getting lovey-dovey during a romantic Hawaiin getaway.
 Initially, Mariah did not confirm the real score between her and Bryan.
 However, she ended up admitting their romance but pointed out that she wanted to keep it private.

 “I’m just going to be like, ‘I really don’t talk about my personal life’ because that’s what I used to do and it really worked for a minute, back a while ago.
 I just don’t feel comfortable talking about my personal life.
 Can we just keep that private between us?
 Me and my boyfriend don’t want to do that.”